ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

   CSDATA
     CSDATA (Custom Data) segment information for user and group profiles.

-    Contains custom application\-specific data defined in RACF.
+    Contains custom application-specific data defined in RACF.

     The exact keys present depend on what custom data has been configured for the profile.

-    Only returned when :literal:`csdata` is included in the :emphasis:`segments` parameter.
+    Only returned when ``csdata`` is included in the *segments* parameter.

     | **returned**: when segments specifies csdata
     | **type**: dict